Women’s Rights are Human Rights!

 Racism and sexism are tough pills to swallow.
 We like to think that these unattractive viewpoints belong to other segments of society or to other cultures, not to us.
 People in this country are quick to be outraged by the treatment of women in non-western societies, but women’s bodies are consistently legislated, brutalized, and objectified in the West, and their abilities and intelligence are regularly overlooked because of their gender.
 Neither a bikini nor a burka protects a woman from loss of individual freedom of expression or equal respect and opportunity.

 Whether people agree with Hillary Clinton’s policies or not, it’s hard to deny she has been the target of sexism throughout her campaign.
 I’ve been horrified by the fact that, in place of thoughtful political discourse, we’ve been subjected to misogynist rhetoric.
 Just as many people could not accept a black president, many people cannot come to terms with a female president.
 For me, it was powerful to at last see a woman receive the presidential nomination of a major political party.
 It was truly as paradigm shifting as seeing Barack Obama elected into office.

 It’s long overdue for us, as a society, to build a movement for sustained collective action to level the playing field for women and girls, and push for desperately needed gender justice.

 About the Author:

-Sylvia Golbin-Goodman is the Executive Director of The Andrew Goodman Foundation and a member of its Board of Trustees.
-She leads the Foundation’s long-term planning and strategic direction and originated the Hidden Heroes Awards and the Andrew Goodman Vote Everywhere program.
+Sylvia Golbin Goodman is the President of The Andrew Goodman Foundation and a member of its Board of Directors.
+She oversees the Foundation’s long-term planning and strategic direction and originated the Hidden Heroes Awards and the Andrew Goodman Vote Everywhere program.